 Diagnosis and treatment of diseases of the cornea, sclera, conjunctiva, and eyelids.
 Includes complex cataract surgery, corneal tumors and perforations, and corneal transplants.

-- Anterior Segment.
 Treats cataracts, corneal abrasions, dry eye, and other disorders of the anterior segment.

-- Cataract and Refractive Surgery.
 Involves surgical management of refractive errors of the eye to correct vision problems.

 Treatment of abnormalities of the extraocular muscles.

 Surgical implantation of a flexible optic lens to correct vision or restore loss of focusing power.

-- Glaucoma and Related Disorders.
 Treatment of glaucoma and disorders related to increased intraocular pressure and changes in the optic nerve.

 Treatment of eye disorders in children, such as strabismus, amblyopia, and genetic and developmental abnormalities.

 Early detection of eye disease is the best defense against vision loss, particularly for individuals over the age of 40.
-Should you experience any vision problems that could be an indicator of an eye disorder, contact one of our offices in Philadelphia, PA, Bala Cynwyd, PA, or Marlton, NJ, as soon as possible to book an assessment.
+Should you experience any vision problems that could be an indicator of an eye disorder, contact one of our offices in Philadelphia, PA, Bala Cynwyd, PA, Media, PA, or Marlton, NJ, as soon as possible to book an assessment.

-The eye doctors and surgeons at Ophthalmic Partners have the necessary expertise and experience to diagnose, manage, and treat complex eye disorders and disease.
+The eye doctors and surgeons at Ophthalmic Partners have the necessary expertise and experience to diagnose, manage, and treat complex eye disorders and diseases.
 Visit us today to keep your eyes healthy and your vision clear.